APSAGradHack/APSAGradHack.github.io/_pages/surveyresults.md

 author_profile: true
 ---

+Below are a series of interactive tools with which you can explore the results to the APSA Hackathon Survey for Graduate Student Diversity and Inclusion.
+Use the drop-down menu in the bottom left of each table to filter responses based on respondent self-description, institution type, subfield, and career experience.

 ## Exclusion and discrimination

 Respondents answered questions about their experiences with exclusionary and discriminatory behavior over the last year.
-Explore filters based on respondent self-description, institution type, subfield, and career experience.

 <iframe src="//s.crunch.io/widget/index.html#/ds/832bfc02baef541d732dfe6b65d87007/row/d2855e92d44c4cb08437c5501a92c0f3?viz=groupedBarPlot&cp=percent&dp=0&grp=stack" width="100%" height="600"></iframe>